qzaidi/qzaidi.github.com/_posts/2026-02-12-running-openclaw-on-a-vps-my-ai-assistant-setup.md

 tags: [AI, OpenClaw, VPS, Productivity]
 ---

 I've been running an AI assistant called OpenClaw for the last couple of weeks.
-It's show the promise to  potentially transform how I work.
-I have used a human Executive Assistant before, and they have a lot of context + authority to make a difference to your productivity, and I believe openclaw has the potential to come close.
+It's shown the promise to transform how I work.
+I have used a human Executive Assistant before, and they have a lot of context + authority to make a difference to your productivity.
+I believe openclaw has the potential to come close.

 Here's my setup and why I think this is the future.
 ![](/img/ai-assist.png "The future that's already here")